[Update] Tried AWS Glue Interactive Sessions Spark Connect Support with Notebooks from VS Code

 Discussion

-Here is a summary of the insights and points to note gained from actually trying this out from a VS Code notebook.
+Here is a summary of insights and considerations gained from trying this out in a VS Code notebook.

 The following limitations are worth keeping in mind.

-- The Statement API (RunStatement, etc.) cannot be used with Spark Connect sessions.
+• The Statement API (RunStatement, etc.) cannot be used in Spark Connect sessions.
 Interaction is done directly from the client.

-SHOW DATABASES, access was denied due to insufficient permissions (Required Describe on default) for catalogs managed by Lake Formation.
-This indicates that when working with tables in Glue Data Catalog, it is necessary to design Lake Formation permissions for the session role. - Spark Connect is not available in AWS Glue Studio.
-It can only be used from SageMaker Unified Studio notebooks or an IDE with a Python interpreter.
+• Spark Connect is not available in AWS Glue Studio.
+It must be used from SageMaker Unified Studio notebooks or an IDE with a Python interpreter.

-When using SageMaker Unified Studio notebooks, the sagemaker-studio library's Spark utilities allow you to connect without worrying about endpoint retrieval or constructing the connection string.
+When using SageMaker Unified Studio notebooks, the sagemaker-studio library's Spark utilities allow you to connect without worrying about endpoint retrieval or connection string assembly.

 from sagemaker_studio import sparkutils